 Learning how to write a book description that actually gets people interested in buying your book is important for increasing book sales and creating buzz.

-Unless you are a huge fan of the book’s author, you’re first drawn to a catchy title and cover appeal–a provocative illustration or that unique cover design.
+Unless you are a huge fan of the book’s author, you’re first drawn to a catchy title and cover appeal – a provocative illustration or that unique book cover design.

 But when you want to know if the book is worth reading (and worth paying good money for), you flip to the back cover or read the description on the website.